-You’ll need a wooden or aluminium framed screen with a mesh count of 43T or 77T, clamps to fix your screen in place on your workbench, a squeegee that is wider than your design by at least 5cms, a sheet of acetate, inks and paper or fabric.
-We recommend Wicked Printing Stuff for screen printing supplies.
+You’ll need a wooden or aluminium framed screen, clamps to fix your screen in place on your workbench, a squeegee that is wider than your design by at least 5cms, inks and paper or fabric.

-Fix your first stencil to the screen, leaving space at either end for your ink well.
-Use newsprint to cover any other exposed areas of the screen so that no ink can leak out.
+Cut a stencil from paper or card, remembering that the areas you cut away will be the parts that print.
+Fix your stencil to the screen, leaving space at either end for your ink well and use newsprint to cover any other exposed areas of the screen so that no ink can leak out.

 Clamp your screen in place, spoon out a well of ink across the top of your screen, covering the width of your design.
 Place your squeegee behind the ink well and pull towards you, you may need to do two passes to completely print the image.